Prev2a.gifWelcome

 Why were these people what they were?
 What were the conditions for the possibility of them (or anybody...) being such people?
 What is wrong with the world to have produced such things?
 Congenital syphilis of the soul, passed down from each rotting generation to the next as if it as some sort of gift?

-One of the most disgusting thisgs I have read recently: "Maimonides, Hebrew scholar and physician in the Middle Ages, wrote that circumcision exercised a civilizing effect by weakening the penis, thus counteracting excessive lust."
+One of the most disgusting things I have read recently: "Maimonides, Hebrew scholar and physician in the Middle Ages, wrote that circumcision exercised a civilizing effect by weakening the penis, thus counteracting excessive lust."
 (Hanny Lightfoot-Klein, "Prisoners of ritual", p.
 185).
-I never saw any indictation that the faculty of St. Paul's School was interested in weakening penises, just in aim-inhibited homoeroticism in body contact athletics and locker room public single gender nudity.
-But that is crass "sex", not connoisseurship of eros.
+I never saw any indictation that the faculty of St. Paul's School was interested in weakening penises, just in aim-inhibited homoeroticism in body contact athletics and locker room pub[l]ic gender apartheid nudity.
+But that is crass hormonal "sex", not connoisseurship of eros.

-I was childreared to not see the obvious → perhaps for no good reason but that is a differnt question.
+I was childreared to not see the obvious → perhaps for no good reason but that is a different question.
 It recently dawned on me, and I have mailed Dr. Wight (+2022.10.12):

 You two are the enemy within (or turncoats).
 It's as if Dr. Vladimir Putin became President of The United States.
 He might make a very good President, but all the American people would need to have their heads turned around 180 degrees after being indoctrinated all their lives with propaganda that he was bad.